-- (h) As used in this section, "suspected financial abuse of an elder or dependent adult" occurs when a person who is required to report under subdivision (a) observes or has knowledge of behavior or unusual circumstances or transactions, or a pattern of behavior or unusual circumstances or transactions, that would lead an individual with like training or experience, based on the same facts, to form a reasonable belief that an elder or dependent adult is the victim of financial abuse as defined in Section 15610.30. - (i) Reports of suspected financial abuse of an elder or dependent adult made by an employee or officer of a financial institution pursuant to this section are covered under subdivision (b) of Section 47 of the Civil Code. - (j) This section shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date. - SEC.
-3. Section 15631 of the Welfare and Institutions Code is amended to read: - 15631. (a) Any person who is not a mandated reporter under Section 15630, who knows, or reasonably suspects, that an elder or a dependent adult has been the victim of abuse may report that abuse to a long-term care ombudsman program or local law enforcement agency or both the long-term care ombudsman program and local law enforcement agency when the abuse is alleged to have occurred in a long-term care facility. - (b) Any person who is not a mandated reporter under Section 15630, who knows, or reasonably suspects, that an elder or a dependent adult has been the victim of abuse in any place other than a long-term care facility may report the abuse to the county adult protective services agency or local law enforcement agency. - 38 SEC.
-2. - SEC.
-4. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution for certain

-1 costs that may be incurred by a local agency or school district 2 because, in that regard, this act creates a new crime or infraction, 3 eliminates a crime or infraction, or changes the penalty for a crime 4 or infraction, within the meaning of Section 17556 of the 5 Government Code, or changes the definition of a crime within the 6 meaning of Section 6 of Article XIII B of the California 7 Constitution.
-8 However, if the Commission on State Mandates determines that
+- (i) For purposes of this section, "dependent adult" shall have the same meaning as in Section 15610.23. - SEC.
+3. Section 15631 of the Welfare and Institutions Code is amended to read: - 15631. (a) Any person who is not a mandated reporter under Section 15630, who knows, or reasonably suspects, that an elder or a dependent adult has been the victim of abuse may report that abuse to a long-term care ombudsman program or local law enforcement agency, or both the long-term care ombudsman program and local law enforcement agency when the abuse is alleged to have occurred in a long-term care facility. - (b) Any person who is not a mandated reporter under Section 15630, who knows, or reasonably suspects, that an elder or a dependent adult has been the victim of abuse in any place other than a long-term care facility may report the abuse to the county adult protective services agency or local law enforcement agency. - SEC.
+4. Section 2.5 of this bill incorporates amendments to Section 15630 of the Welfare and Institutions Code proposed by this bill and Senate Bill 1051.
+It shall only become operative if (1) both bills are enacted and become effective on or before January 1, 2013, (2) each bill amends Section 15630 of the Welfare and Institutions Code, and (3) this bill is enacted after Senate Bill 1051, in which case Section 15630 of the Welfare and Institutions Code, as amended by Senate Bill 1051, shall remain operative only until the operative date of this bill, at which time Section 2.5 of this bill shall become operative, and Section 2 of this bill shall not become operative. - SEC.
+5. No reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution for certain costs that may be incurred by a local agency or school district because, in that regard, this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California Constitution.

-However, if the Commission on State Mandates determines that this act contains other costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 4 of Title 2 of the Government Code.
+However, if the Commission on State Mandates determines that this act contains other costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7